libp2p/specs/connections/hole-punching.md

 [Session Description Protocol (SDP)][SDP] and [Direct Connection Upgrade through Relay][DCUTR].

+### Discovery mechanism

+A discovery mechanism allows a node to discover peers in the network.
+A node can use such mechanism e.g. to find peers at random, to learn external addresses of peers, or more targeted to discover peers that provide a specific service.
+Among others one can build a discovery mechanism on top of the libp2p [Kademlia] and [Gossipsub] protocol.
+The [IPFS's usage of a Kademlia DHT][ipfs-kademlia] is a good example of a discovery mechanism.

+Further details on discovery mechanisms are out of scope for this document.
+The descriptions below will assume a generic _external discovery mechanism_ to be available.

 ## Vision

 When it comes to establishing direct connections one needs to differentiate by